Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Proposed Method

 \subsection{Particle Dual Averaging}

-We approximately solve the problem (\ref{eq:rerm}) by optimizing a two-layer neural network in the mean field regime.
 Our proposed particle dual averaging method (Algorithm \ref{alg:pda}) is an optimization algorithm on the space of probability measures.
-The algorithm consists of an inner loop and outer loop. \begin{itemize}[topsep=0mm,leftmargin=*,itemsep=0.5mm] \item In the outer loop, a set of particles $\Theta^{(1)}=\{\theta_r^{(1)}\}_{r=1}^M$ is given, which is initialized by the last iterate of inner-loop.
-There are several other way for the initialization, see Appendix for the detail. \item In the inner loop, we run the Langevin algorithm (noisy gradient descent) starting from $\Theta^{(1)}$, where the gradient at the $k$-th inner iteration is given by $\nabla_\theta \overline{g}^{(t)}(\theta_r^{(k)})$ which is a sum of weighted average of $\partial_z\ell( h_{\tilde{\Theta}^{(s)}}(x_{s}),y_{s}) \partial_\theta h(\theta_r^{(k)},x_{s})$ and the gradient of $L_2$-regularization (see Algorithm \ref{alg:pda}). \end{itemize} Figure~\ref{fig:PDA_illustration} provides a pictorial illustration of Algorithm~\ref{alg:pda}.
+The algorithm consists of an inner loop and outer loop; we run Langevin algorithm in inner loop to approximate a Gibbs distribution, which is optimized in the outer loop so that it converges to the optimal distribution $q_*$.
+This outer loop update is designed to extend the classical dual averaging scheme \citep{nesterov2005smooth,nesterov2009primal,xiao2009dual} to infinite dimensional optimization problems (described in Section \ref{subsec:mf-pda}).
+Below we provide a more detailed explanation. \begin{itemize}[topsep=0mm,leftmargin=*,itemsep=0.5mm] \item In the outer loop, the last iterate $\tilde{\Theta}^{(t)}$ of the previous inner loop is given.
+We compute $\partial_z \ell( h_{\tilde{\Theta}^{(t)}}(x_{t}),y_{t})$, which is a component of the Gibbs potential\footnote{In Algorithm \ref{alg:pda}, the terms $\partial_z \ell( h_{\tilde{\Theta}^{(s)}}(x_{s}),y_{s})$ appear in inner loop; but note that these terms only need to be computed in outer loop because they are independent to the inner loop iterates.}, and initialize a set of particles $\Theta^{(1)}$ at $\tilde{\Theta}^{(t)}$.
+In Appendix~\ref{sec:proof} we introduce a different ``restarting'' scheme for the initialization. \item In the inner loop, we run the Langevin algorithm (noisy gradient descent) starting from $\Theta^{(1)}$, where the gradient at the $k$-th inner step is given by $\nabla_\theta \overline{g}^{(t)}(\theta_r^{(k)})$, which is a sum of weighted average of $\partial_z\ell( h_{\tilde{\Theta}^{(s)}}(x_{s}),y_{s}) \partial_\theta h(\theta_r^{(k)},x_{s})$ and the gradient of $\ell_2$-regularization (see Algorithm \ref{alg:pda}). \end{itemize} Figure~\ref{fig:PDA_illustration} provides a pictorial illustration of Algorithm~\ref{alg:pda}.
 Note that this procedure is a slight modification of the normal gradient descent algorithm: the first term of $\nabla_\theta \overline{g}^{(t)}$ is similar to the gradient of the loss $\partial_{\theta_r} \ell( h_{\Theta^{(k)}}(x), y) \sim \partial_z \ell( h_{\Theta^{(k)}}(x),y) \partial_{\theta} h(\theta_r^{(k)},x)$ where $\Theta^{(k)} = \{\theta_r^{(k)}\}_{r=1}^M$.
 Indeed, if we set the number of inner-iterations $T_t=1$ and replace the direction $\nabla_\theta \overline{g}^{(t)}(\theta_r^{(k)})$ with the gradient of the $L_2$-regularized loss, then PDA exactly reduces to the standard noisy gradient descent algorithm considered in \cite{mei2018mean}.
 Algorithm~\ref{alg:pda} can be extended to the minibatch variant in the obvious manner; for efficient implementation in the empirical risk minimization setting see Appendix \ref{sec:implementation}.